 by MAJ Bobby Ali and SSG Leeza Pike/ 130th Engineer Brigade

-Disclaimer: This article represents the opinion of the authors and is not an official position of the US Army or the Department of Defense.
+This article represents the opinion of the authors and is not an official position of the U.S. Army or the Department of Defense.
 This first appeared in The Havok Journal on March 24, 2019.

 It is no secret that the present administration has the United States military on top of its priority list, particularly when one considers its budget proposals allocating the latter with significantly more funds.
 This kind of support should not come as a surprise, considering that keeping the military abreast with 21st-century security challenges stands as a costly endeavor.
 More than just the continuous provision of military equipment and supplies, the military requires thorough consistency in ensuring that both its enlisted members and commissioned officers are equipped and updated with all the best possible skills and knowledge.

-There is no question on the higher compensation received by commissioned officers compared to their enlisted counterparts, what with the higher qualifications their respective positions require.
-Regardless, that should not serve as a hindrance for any efforts to augment even just the base pay for enlisted personnel, not to mention the fact that the lowest-ranked commissioned officer earns as much as twice the amount paid to E-1-ranked members.
+There is no question regarding the higher compensation received by commissioned officers compared to their enlisted counterparts due to the higher qualifications their respective positions require.
+Regardless, that should not serve as a hindrance to any efforts to augment even just the base pay for enlisted personnel, not to mention the fact that the lowest-ranked commissioned officer earns as much as twice the amount paid to E-1-ranked members.
 With that in mind, consider the following constructive talking points on increasing enlisted personnel’s salaries.

 - Enlisted personnel provide invaluable technical support